openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/motionsensors2_0_0.md

 ### Parameter 2: Motion Window Time

 Specified time window (4s..16s) in which the amount of pulses will trigger a motion event.
 Window Time = [Value] * 4s + 4s.
+Default value: 2

 Values in the range 0 to 3 may be set.